 After Newman’s death in 1890 it was decided to replace the first Oratory church with a larger building as a memorial to him.
-The architect E. Doran Webb (1864-1931) was commissioned and the foundation stone was laid on the 25th March 1903.
+The architect E. Doran Webb (1864-1931) was commissioned and the foundation stone was laid in 1903.
 The church is built in a classical style which evokes early Italian baroque and is an example of Edwardian baroque architecture.

 The Birmingham Oratory is a member of the Birmingham Heritage Forum